Labour Party (Norway): 21st century

 In the 2013 Norwegian parliamentary election, the Red-green coalition lost its majority in the Storting, but the Labour Party remained the largest party in the Storting.
 Jens Stoltenberg, who had served as prime minister for 10 of the past 13 years, remained party leader until he stepped down in 2014 after being appointed Secretary General of NATO.
 Later, Jonas Gahr Støre, a prominent profile in the Stoltenberg government, was chosen as new party leader on 14 June 2014.
 In the 2017 Norwegian parliamentary election, he led the party to a surprise defeat, as Labour fell 3.4 percentage points to 27.4%, and from 55 to 49 seats in the Storting, while the Conservative Party managed to retain a majority along with its smaller centre-right partners.
-Erna Solberg, Conservative prime minister since 2013, remained in office throughout the 2017—2021 term.
+Erna Solberg, Conservative prime minister since 2013, remained in office throughout the 2017–2021 term.
 In the same year, the Labour Party was targeted by hackers suspected to be from Russia.

 In 2021, the Labour Party returned to government after eight years in opposition, following the 2021 parliamentary election.
 The party dropped to 48 seats from the 49 it had secured in 2017, but its centre-left coalition secured a landslide victory overall, taking 100 of the 169 seats in the Storting.
 The energy crisis was the most important issue for voters.
 Party leader Jonas Gahr Støre assumed the Norwegian premiership on 14 October 2021, at the helm of a minority coalition with the Centre Party.
 Soon after assuming power, the new coalition was faced with a series of crises, including the Russian invasion of Ukraine and subsequent energy price hikes.
 The government was criticized for its handling of these crises, and by August 2022, Støre had dropped to 31% in preferred prime minister polling, against 49% for Erna Solberg, the Conservative prime minister in the 2013—2021 period.
 Meanwhile, the Labour Party hit record-low ratings in voting intention polls in late 2022, with a number of polls placing it below the 20%-mark in September 2022.
 After the Centre Party withdrew from the cabinet, former Prime Minister Jens Stoltenberg returned as Finance Minister, a move credited with giving the Labour Party a significant boost in the polls.
 In the 2025 parliamentary election, Labour secured 28.0% of the vote and won 53 seats (an increase of five from their 2021 total), enabling the party to continue governing as a minority.

+The Labour Party broadly supports LGBT+ rights and has promoted important reforms.
+The Labour Party's youth wing, AUF, as well as the party's LGBT+ network, were among the signatories of a 2025 call for an inclusive feminism.